jcdarwin/debugging-example/README.md

 ## Usage

-	npm run
+	npm start

 ## Description

-This demo runs a simple express server, where a `logging.js` module is used to provide winston transports to log console messages to a file, and then call the original console globals to log the messages to the terminal.
+This demo runs a simple express server, which displays whether or not debugging is enabled for the app at http://localhost:9000/

-Note that we can also use the [winston-papertrail](https://github.com/kenperkins/winston-papertrail) library to provide a transport to send log information directly to papertrail (in which case we may not need to log to the file).

-In the `package.json` we then ensure that `debug` generates messages by specifying `app` in the `DEBUG` environment variable:

-	"start": "DEBUG=app,express:* DEBUG_COLORS=false node server.js",

-In `server.js` we require `debug`, and identify our application as `app`:

-	var debug = require('debug')('app')

-By binding `debug.log` to `console.info`, we direct debug output to console:

-	debug.log = console.info.bind(console);

-Because we've overriden console in our logging module, debug output will therefore end up in the `logs/default.log` file.

-Similary, any `console.log`, `console.info`, `console.warn`, or `console.error` messages
-will also be routed to the `logs/default.log` file.
+Once the app is started, to enable debugging:

+	curl -X POST -H "x-DEBUG: app:server" http://localhost:9000/

+You'll the be able to see the debugging status at http://localhost:9000/, and see simple debug messages in the terminal.

+To disable debugging:

+	curl -X POST -H "x-DEBUG:" http://localhost:9000/

+Note that if the `DEBUG` environment variable is set at runtime, debugging will be set accordingly:

+	"start:prod": "DEBUG=app:*,express:* node server.js"